mobilinkd/m17-cxx-demod/README.md

 transmit M17 using a PlutoSDR (or any SDR with an appropriate GNU Radio sink), or loaded into a vector signal generator such as an ESG-D Series signal generator.

+I have recently been testing the modulator and demodulator with long-form programs.
+One that works well is the [AR Newsline](https://www.arnewsline.org/) program.
+This is available as a downloadable MP3 file.
+To convert that to a bitstream, run the following:

+    ffmpeg -i ~/Downloads/Report2287.mp3 -ar 8000 -ac 1 -f s16le -acodec pcm_s16le - | ./apps/m17-mod -b -S NS9RC > Report2287.bin

+This can then be used with the the `M17_Impaired.grc` GNU Radio flow graph.

 ### Command Line Options

 There are two command line options for the demodulator that determine the diagnostic output.